cwchentw/lightweight-cms/content/write-posts.md

 * `<h1>` tag equivalent in a post
 * File name

-If there is no title in a post, mdcms will generate one dynamically based on file name of a post.
+If there is no title in a post, Lightweight CMS will generate one dynamically based on file name of a post.
 In such case, you should name your post files in kebab case like `title-of-awesome-post`.

 ## Front Matters of Posts